Nicholas-Kron/Kron_Cohort77_CoExpression_Analysis/README.md

-# Kron Cohort 77 Differential Expression Analysis
+# Kron Cohort 77 Co-Expression Analysis

 This repository contains all code used for the preparation and analysis of RNA sequencing data from an RNA sequencing time series experiment on *Aplysia californica* sensory neurons in the lab of Dr. Lynne Fieber at the University of Miami Rosenstiel School of Marine and Atmospheric Science.
-This repository consists mainly of the R project hierarchy and associated files and scripts used for during this analysis, with inclusion of BASH scripts used raw read processing, cleaning, and mapping-quantification steps on a HPC cluster.
+This repository consists mainly of the R project hierarchy and associated files and scripts used for during this analysis, with inclusion of BASH scripts used in raw read processing, cleaning, and mapping-quantification steps on a HPC cluster.

 The associated publication can be found here:
-Kron NS, Schmale MC and Fieber LA (2020) *Changes in Metabolism and Proteostasis Drive Aging Phenotype in Aplysia californica Sensory Neurons*.
-Front.
-Aging Neurosci.
-12:573764. doi: 10.3389/fnagi.2020.573764
+//TO ADD

 Author: Nicholas Kron - n.kron@umiami.edu
 Maintainer: Nicholas Kron - n.kron@umiami.edu